Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of balanced structures with -th mild -lemma

-There are three more similar conditions in relevance with the local stability of balanced structures. \emph{The $(n-1,n)$-th weak $\p\db$-lemma} on the compact complex manifold $X$, introduced by Fu-Yau \cite{FY}, says that if for any real $(n-1,n-1)$-form $\psi$ such that $\db \psi$ is $\p$-exact, there exists an $(n-2,n-1)$-form $\theta$, satisfying
+There are three more similar conditions in relevance with the local stability of balanced structures. \emph{The $(n-1,n)$-th weak $\p\db$-lemma} on the compact complex manifold $X$, introduced by Fu--Yau \cite{FY}, says that if for any real $(n-1,n-1)$-form $\psi$ such that $\db \psi$ is $\p$-exact, there exists an $(n-2,n-1)$-form $\theta$, satisfying